shubhamX1438/Autonomous-Vehicle-Collision-Detection/README.md

-# README.md by GROUP 39 - Project 5

 # The project is divided in 3 tasks - 1.
 Android 2.
 Intoxication Calculation with Python 3.
 Fuzzy analysis with matlab

 ## Task 1